 Can you claim back hotel and travel costs?

 If you’ve paid for transport or hotel bookings that you don’t need anymore because your event has been cancelled, get in touch with the companies you’ve booked with.
 They might be able to refund you or rebook your plans for a later date.

 If your hotel and travel plans are also cancelled due to the outbreak of coronavirus you will also be entitled to a refund of those costs.

 If you have appropriate travel insurance you might be able to claim back the entire cost of your trip.

 Weddings, parties and personal events

-All wedding or parties booked in the next few weeks will be cancelled following government action to ban all public gatherings of more than two people – with the exception of funerals.
+All wedding or private parties booked from March until June were cancelled following government action to ban all public gatherings of more than two people – with the exception of funerals.

 If you are concerned about an upcoming personal event such as a wedding, your first port of call is to speak to the venue and any suppliers you have agreements with to try and negotiate an agreeable way forward – for example agreeing a new date.